+Application Materials Descriptions

+Recommendations

-Application Materials Descriptions Recommendations Three recommendations are required per applicant.
-Please use the recommendation form included in the application packet and do not have recommenders send recommendation letters.
-A minimum of two recommendations must be academic in nature and should come from recommenders who can comment on your professional or educational aptitude.
-Recommendations should ideally be made by persons who have known you for at least a year and with whom you have had considerable interactions.
-Recommenders that can comment directly on your fit and potential as a successful counselor are particularly helpful.
-All recommendations can be sent directly to your recommenders via your online SNU application account.
+Three recommendations are required per applicant.
+A minimum of two recommendations must be academic in nature and should come from recommenders who can comment on the applicant's professional or educational aptitude.
+Recommendations should ideally be made by persons who have known the applicant for at least a year and with whom the applicant has had considerable interaction.
+Recommenders that can comment directly on the applicants fit and potential as a successful counselor are particularly helpful.
+All recommendations can be emailed or mailed to Scott Secor (ssecor@snu.edu) for Bethany applicants or to Kim Roach (kiroach@mail.snu.edu) for Tulsa applicants.